moayad-khader/nextjs-boilerplate-/README.md

 The i18n configuration is located in the `src/i18n` directory, with the following key files:
 - `locales.ts`: Defines supported languages and their configurations
+- `i18n.ts`: Configures locales and provides type definitions for `use-intl`.
-- `routing.ts`: Sets up internationalized routing with next-intl
+- `middleware.ts`: Handles internationalized routing using `use-intl/server`.

 ### Testing